30 Tools Every Man Should Have In His Garage (The List Of Essential Tools)

 The various tool combinations are limited only by your budget and what the manufacturers offer.
 My simple set up has a knife, pliers, and three different screwdriver heads.
 Other models will include things such as scissors or even flashlights.

-The multi-tool makes a great addition to your car’s glove box or backpack when you are camping as well.
+The multi-tool makes a great addition to your car’s glove box or backpack when you are camping as well, allowing you to do just about everything, except sew a button on a pair of pants.
+Although that still might be an option with a multi-tool.

 14. Stud Finder